mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/_index.md

     - Android 7 (Nougat) or above ([We've dropped Android 5/6 Support since December 2018, you may still continue to use 1.14 for Android 5/6 devices](https://github.com/mattermost/mattermost-mobile/issues/2480))
         - Google APIs
         - SDK Platform
-            - For Android 7 or above -> Android SDK Platform 24 or above
+            - For Android Q or above -> Android SDK Platform 29 or above
-            - For Android 5/6 -> Android SDK Platform 23 or below
-        - Intel x86 Atom\_64 System Image
+        - Intel or Google Play Intel x86 Atom\_64 System Image
     - Any other API version that you want to test